Angel Makers of Nagyrév: Crimes

 Zsuzsanna Fazekas was a middle-aged midwife who arrived in Nagyrév in 1911, with her husband already missing without explanation.
 Between 1911 and 1921, she was imprisoned ten times for performing illegal abortions but was consistently acquitted by judges.

-In Hungarian society at that time, the future husband of a teenage bride was selected by her family and she was forced to accept her parents' choice.
-Divorce was not allowed even if the husband was an alcoholic or abusive.
+In Hungarian society at that time, the future husband of a teenage bride was selected by her family, and she was forced to accept her parents' choice.
+Divorce was rarely granted if the husband was an alcoholic or violent.
+The law already allowed divorce in cases of severe abuse, but the burden of proof always fell on the victim of the abusive relationship.
 During World War I, when able-bodied men were sent to fight for Austria-Hungary, rural Nagyrév was an ideal location for holding Allied prisoners of war.
 With POWs having limited freedom within the village, the women living there often had one or more foreign lovers while their husbands were away.
-When the men returned, despite their wives' affairs, many decided to return to their previous way of life, creating a volatile situation.
+When the men returned, despite their wives' affairs, many decided to resume their previous way of life, creating a volatile situation.
 At this time, Fazekas began secretly persuading women who wished to escape this situation to poison their husbands using arsenic made by boiling flypaper and skimming off the lethal residue.

 After murdering their husbands, some of the women went on to poison their parents, who had become a burden to them, or to get hold of their inheritance.
 Others poisoned their lovers, some even their sons.
 The midwife allegedly asked the poisoners, "Why put up with them?"

 The first poisoning in Nagyrév took place in 1911; it was not the work of Fazekas.
 The deaths of other husbands, children, and family members soon followed.
 The poisonings became a fad, and by the mid-1920s, Nagyrév earned the nickname "the murder district".
 There were an estimated 45–50 murders over the 18 years that Fazekas lived in the district.
 She was the closest thing to a doctor the village had, and her cousin was the clerk who filed all the death certificates, allowing the murders to go undetected.